pshomov/pshomov.github.io/_posts/worrie-free-mvvm-with-xamarin-forms.md

 <script src="https://gist.github.com/pshomov/4b158ca0b0801809b0d6.js"></script>

 Notice how in line 28 the state of the command becomes extracted to a property - IsLoginEnabled.
 The reason that is good is because it plays on the strength of Fody.PropertyChanged.
-Meaning that Fody.PropertyChanged sends out ProprtyChanged notificaions about IsLoginEnabled whenever one of the properties it's value is based on changes.
+Meaning that Fody.PropertyChanged sends out ProprtyChanged notifications about IsLoginEnabled whenever one of the properties it's value is based on changes.
 Now all MVVMCommand needs to do is listen for those notifications and do the updating of the enabled/disabled command state.
 It's actually pretty simple:

 <script src="https://gist.github.com/pshomov/4e2b51ef94ca3c6cc508.js"></script>